From warship to dream houseboat (5 of 5)

 Read Episode 1Episode 2Episode 3 and Episode 4

 After the complete makeover of the lower deck of our concrete barge, it was time to do the upper deck.
-The main question was: strip the existing walls and roof, or go all the way and tear the whole thing down.
-We chose the last option, and decided to go ‘full monty’ and demolish the upper floor without damaging the completely renovated lower floor.
-In this blog I’ll share some of the most nerve wrecking days of my life.
+The main question was: strip the existing walls and roof, or go all the way and tear the whole thing down?
+We chose the last option and decided to go ‘full monty’ and demolish the upper floor without damaging the completely renovated lower floor.
+In this blog I’ll share some of the most nerve-wracking days of my life.

 Houseboat renovation